-Don’t expect your employees to suddenly start coming to you just because you have told them that they can trust you.
+Don’t expect your employees to suddenly start coming to you just because you have told them that they could trust you.

-It takes time and consistent action to guide them towards sharing with you.
+It takes time and consistent action to guide them toward sharing with you.

 If you notice them approaching you about issues, then you are doing something right.

 And it doesn’t come suddenly.
 You have to test out new ideas, modify them and try again until you finally get it right.

 So one thing is certain: Mistakes are bound to happen.

 So what happens when your employees seem to be flawless?
 Something must be fishy.